sohoapp-developer/frontend-code-assignment/README.md

 - A documentation on how the application works and how to set up and build the project is provided

 ## Bonus points
+- It uses React hooks and functional components
 - The pages are server-side rendered and are cached in the server
 - The animated loading indicator is done in CSS
 - The application style is built by one of the CSS preprocessors